prampec/IotWebConf/README.md

   - With WiFiManager you cannot use both startup and on-demand configuration.
 With IotWebConf the config portal remains available via the connected local WiFi.
   - IotWebConf is fitted for more advanced users.
 You can keep control of the web server setup, configuration item input field behavior, and validation.

+## Security aspects
+  - The inital system password must be modified by the user, so there is no build-in password.
+  - When connecting in AP mode, the WiFi provides an encryption layer, so all you communication here is known to be safe.
+  - When connecting through a WiFi router (WiFi mode), the Thing will ask for authentication when someone requests the config portal.
+This is required as the Thing will be visible for all devices sharing the same network.
+But be warned by the following note...
+  - NOTE: **When connecting through a WiFi router (WiFi mode), your communication is not hidden from devices connecting to the same network.** So either: Do not allow ambiguous devices connecting to your WiFi router, or configure your Thing only in AP mode!

 ## TODO
   - We might want to add a "verify password" field.
   - Firmware update ask for password when connected in AP mode.